TedHusted/awake/awake.md/awake.md

 “Happy Wednesday,” says Dr. Marquez.
 She made a show of pressing a button on her tablet saying, “Nexus monitoring is now disengaged for this room, and neural link usage is blocked.
 You may use your workstations to submit your data sets for analysis.”

-Marquez looks around the room before continuing, “Let’s start with DHS today.
-Dr. Hammond, what are the key data points you pulled from Ruby today?”
+Marquez looks around the room before continuing, “Let’s start with DHS. — Dr. Hammond, what are the key data points you pulled from Ruby today?”

 Each department gives their report in turn, and outlines one or two topics that they expect Nexus will select for the brief.
-Federal regulations require human oversight of all agency AI Assistants.
+Federal regulations require meaningful human control of all agency AI assistants.
 Asking the trainers to predict the topics Nexus will include is an important element of AI accountability.

 Noah is the last trainer to report.
 He introduces Liam and makes their report.